-I hurry back to Mower and start a new draft of my case study.
+I run back to Mower and start a new draft of my case study.
 First I add my notes on what Seth and I just analyzed.
-It’s the final part to making the case study into a whole package of how the merger affects the movie, and vice versa.
+It is the final part to making the case study into a whole package of how the merger affects the movie, and vice versa.
 The proposal that the Harvard Lampoon negotiate its revised role in the new media conglomerate is an apt coda.

 Finally, he asks me what the girls are all excited about.

 “Jack was able to ‘speak’ with them through their hearts and calm them down when the final threw them for a loop.”

 “What?
 That’s cheating,” he acts outraged, forgetting that he copied most of his homework assignments from Jack.